-This will record three images: one of the action before the shutter button is fully pressed plus two real-time images.
+This will record three images: one at the point the shutter button is fully pressed, one before the point the shutter button is fully pressed, and one after the point the shutter button is fully pressed.

 Pressing the shutter button all the way without first half-pressing it will result in only two images being recorded.